broeneatsdinner/macspoof/README.md

 # macspoof

 On-Demand MAC Address Spoofing with Safe Restore and Logging

-# 🥷 macspoof

 **macspoof** is a lightweight macOS command-line utility for safely and temporarily spoofing your MAC address on public networks.
 It includes simple commands to spoof, unspoof (restore), and view a log of your activity --- helping improve privacy, anonymity, and network hygiene.